-In patients with a history and physical examination suggestive of torsion, imaging studies should not be performed as they may delay treatment, therefore prolonging the ischaemic time.
+In patients with a history and physical examination suggestive of torsion, imaging studies should NOT be performed as they may delay treatment, therefore prolonging the ischaemic time.
 Negative surgical exploration is preferable to a missed diagnosis as all imaging studies have a false-negative rate.

-The literature suggests a high degree of sensitivity and specificity can be attained with doppler ultrasound24-27.
+The literature suggests a high degree of sensitivity and specificity can be attained with Doppler ultrasound24-27.
 Doppler ultrasound may nevertheless be falsely reassuring in the early phase of torsion and in partial or intermittent torsion: present arterial flow does not exclude testicular torsion28-30.
-Imaging may be considered for a small number of children under the guidance of a senior clinician in late presenters.
+Imaging may be considered for a small number of children under the guidance of a senior clinician in late presenters or in those with atypical features.